Become a governor

 The Council of Governors is a body of 26 elected and appointed members who have a direct involvement in the running and development of the foundation trust.
 The Council is made up of fifteen elected Public Governors, five elected Staff Governors and six Appointed Governors and is presided over by the Chairman.

-See our Governors election page for information about our elections.
+See our Governors election page for information about our autumn 2017 governors election.

 You must become a member in order to stand for election as a governor.